adityas0204/fullstack-open/notes/part2 - Communicating with server/d altering data in server.md

 ```

 - Had to `toggleImportance={() => toggleImportanceOf(note.id)}` since `toggleImportanceOf()` takes a parameter
-- Every note has unique event handler since the id's are all unique
+- Every note has unique event handler since the ids are all unique
 - Can modify individual notes in JSON-server in two ways
   1. _replace_ the entire note with HTTP Put request
   2. or change some of note's properties with HTTP Patch request